Cistanche: A Powerful Antioxidant with Fantastic Benefits

 INCREDIBLE IMMUNE SUPPORT

 As a rule, antioxidants are important immune system healers—and cistanche is no exception.
-We need antioxidants to maintain basic healthy immunity: they curb free radical damage and oxidization, actions that both lead to chronic inflammation and a harmed immune system.
+We need antioxidants to maintain basic healthy immunity.
+They curb free radical damage and oxidization, actions that both lead to chronic inflammation and a harmed immune system.

 COULD ALLEVIATE EFFECTS OF AGING

-Another benefit of cistanche that branches out from its antioxidant abilities, this bizarre desert flower from Asia and beyond could also help soften the effects of aging.
+Another benefit of cistanche that branches out from its antioxidant abilities.
+This bizarre desert flower from Asia and beyond could also help soften the effects of aging.

 And what reduces free radical damage?
 Antioxidants!

-Aging can take on many forms: slowed immunity, more weakness, and a higher tendency for disease are some examples.
+Aging can take on many forms: slowed immunity, more weakness, and a higher tendency for diseases are some examples.
 But it can also manifest in other ways: weathered skin, wrinkles, cognitive struggles, and even lower energy to boot.

-There also showed to be hope in the actual treatment of dementia and Alzheimer’s: a study earlier in 2013 on patients with Alzheimer’s found that cistanche improved their symptoms, including the improvement of memory.
+There also showed to be hope in the actual treatment of dementia and Alzheimer’s.
+A study earlier in 2013 on patients with Alzheimer’s found that cistanche improved their symptoms, including the improvement of memory.
 This could make it similar to other famous nootropic remedies like lion’s mane or reishi.